Coinflation: Nickel intrinsic value and coin price

 I believe that the old saying, "A coin is only worth what someone will pay for it," is absolutely true.
 I prefer eBay because it displays what people are actually paying for coins.
 Monthly coin price magazines and online price lists may not reflect current market conditions because they don't demonstrate what people are actually willing to pay.

-View all Jefferson Nickel auctions or those with the least time left (below).
+View all Jefferson Nickel auctions or see below:

 CHARTS